Detailed course guide

 - Int.
 Baccalaureate 35 points to include 6 in Higher Level Mathematics

-- HNC A in graded unit including pass in appropriate level Mathematics
+- HNC A in graded unit (in relevant HNC, Level 6 Maths)

 * Your residency 'status' is usually defined as the country where you have been ordinarily resident for the three years before the start of your course.
 Find out more about tuition fees.